 In addition to the county sites, motor oil, oil filters and car batteries can also be taken to Advanced Auto Parts or Pep Boys on Independence Boulevard (or any other location).

 Recycling collection is every other week on the same day as garbage collection.
+The calendar which lists the week for recycling and the Republic Services Holidays is available here.
 Do not bag recyclables.
 Overflow recycling should be placed in a clear bag next to the recycling cart.
 Large cardboard boxes need to be broken down (no larger than 3' by 3'), flattened and placed beside your recycling container.

 Why not food containers (except pizza boxes)?
 Foil, grease, paint, plastic or oil on food boxes or paper show up farther down the paper-making process, causing a defect that's an "oily" spot on newly formed paper.
 These spots don't print or glue properly and cause stains on the paper.
 This causes the new paper to be rejected and ultimately end up in the garbage. (source: Anoka Co., Minn.
 Integrated Waste Management Dept.)